14 Tips For Having a Healthy Pregnancy

 - Regular ultrasound screenings to check how your baby is progressing during your pregnancy.

-- In the second trimester, there is a blood test called triple screening test to rule out conditions such as Down syndrome.
+- In the first trimester, there is a blood test called double marker test to rule out conditions such as Down syndrome.

 - Women who have abnormal or unclear results in their triple screening tests are usually suggested to get an amniocentesis.
 This is one where they test the amniotic fluid present in the amniotic sac for possible abnormal cells.

 - Around the 24th to 28th week of pregnancy, women usually have to get their glucose levels tested.

 - One of the final crucial tests includes screening for streptococcal bacteria in the vaginal tract.
 Positive cultures require treatment as this bacteria can cause serious infections in newborns.

 Probably one of the most important requirements for your first trimester.
 Prenatal Multivitamins contain essentials such as folic acid which help in the formation of your baby’s nervous system.
 Vitamin supplements with increased amounts of folic acid can be started around a month before you begin conceiving.